-- the amount is significant because of its size and nature: - it is important for understanding the results of MECIL; - It helps to explain changes in MECIL's business; or - it relates to an aspect of MECIL's operations that is important to future performance.
+- the amount is significant because of its size and nature; - it is important for understanding the results of MECIL; - it helps to explain changes in MECIL's business; or - it relates to an aspect of MECIL's operations that is important to future performance.

 Meridian Energy Captive Insurance Limited (MECIL and the Company) is a for profit entity domiciled in New Zealand, registered under the Companies Act 1993.
-The registered office of the Company is 33 Customhouse Quay, Queens Wharf, Wellington, 6011, New Zealand.
+The registered office of the Company is 55 Lady Elizabeth Lane, Queens Wharf, Wellington, 6011, New Zealand.
 The shares in the Company are owned by Meridian Energy Limited, a Mixed Ownership Company majority owned by Her Majesty the Queen in Right of New Zealand.
 Consequently, the Company is bound by the requirements of the Public Finance Act 1989.

 The Company's core business is that of an insurance company providing insurance to Meridian Energy Limited and its' subsidiaries.
+Insurance cover provided is for material damage and business interruption.